 - Actively waiting.
 Other people wait in an engaged way.
 While not taking short-cuts, they embrace waiting by continuing to reflect on and work toward their desired outcome.

-The trouble with not waiting is obvious, the consequences of short-term thinking catch up to us quickly.
+The downsides of not waiting is obvious, the consequences of short-term thinking catches up to us quickly.

 How To Benefit From Actively Waiting